cschp/rz-slack-me/CI_README.md

-# CI/CD Pipeline Setup Instructions
+### CI/CD Pipeline Setup Instructions

-## Prerequisites
+### Prerequisites
 - GitHub repository with the application code
 - Docker Hub account
 - GitHub repository secrets configured

-## GitHub Secrets Configuration
+### GitHub Secrets Configuration
-The following secrets need to be configured in your GitHub repository:
+The following secrets need to be configured in your GitHub repository to run CI there:
 - `DOCKERHUB_USERNAME`: Your Docker Hub username
 - `DOCKERHUB_TOKEN`: Your Docker Hub access token
 - `SLACK_SECRET`: Your Slack webhook secret